CyberSentryX/OSCP-NOTES/Enumeration/Web Enumeration/Directory and File Enumeration/README.md

   dirsearch -u example.com -i 403 -o /path/to/output/dirsearch.txt
  ```

 ### 2. Feroxbuster Tool

+Feroxbuster is a tool designed for directory and file brute-forcing on web servers.
+It is similar to other directory brute-forcing tools like DirBuster and Dirsearch but offers some unique features and advantages.
+Here's an explanation of Feroxbuster:

 #### Usage:
 - Feroxbuster can be used from the command line interface.
 Here's a basic usage example: